knpuniversity/symfony/knpu/ep3-doctrine/migrations.md

 Done!
 Obviously, when you deploy, you'll *also* run this command.
 But here's the *really* cool part: this command will *only* run the migration files that have *not* been executed before.
-Behind the scenes, this bundle creates a `migrations_versions` table that keepstrack of which migration files it has already executed.
+Behind the scenes, this bundle creates a `migrations_versions` table that keep strack of which migration files it has already executed.
 This means you can safely run `doctrine:migrations:migrate` on every deploy: the bundle will take care of only running the new files.